Community Infrastructure

 High Country Food Hub: Investing in Storage Capacity Reaps Rewards

-Building Appalachia’s infrastructure has been an ARC investment priority for 58 years, especially the development and maintenance of basic infrastructure systems, highway and utility access, expanding broadband, and developing sites to attract new businesses.
+Building Appalachia’s infrastructure has been an ARC investment priority for nearly 60 years, especially the development and maintenance of basic infrastructure systems, highway and utility access, expanding broadband, and developing sites to attract new businesses.
 ARC’s Area Development Program invested $92.1 million in community infrastructure Fiscal Year 2022.
-When thinking…
+When…

 Investment in Action